 Observers

 LWVCNM members attend, in person or remotely, a variety of local governmental organizations.
-The following are notes taken by our observers (PDF format).
+The following are reports for 2024 from our observers (PDF format).
+A link to older reports is here.

 Albuquerque City Council